Green Garden (song)

 "Green Garden" is a song by British singer Laura Mvula.
 It was released as the second single from her debut studio album Sing to the Moon (2013).
 It was released as a digital download in the United Kingdom on 22 February 2013.

 Music video

-A music video to accompany the release of "Green Garden" was first released onto YouTube on 17 January 2013 at a total length of three minutes and fifty seconds.
-It was filmed in Southern California at Descanso Gardens in La Cañada Flintridge and the Lincoln Heights neighborhood of Los Angeles.
+A music video to accompany "Green Garden" was first released onto YouTube on 17 January 2013, at a total length of three minutes and 50 seconds.
+It was filmed in Southern California at Descanso Gardens in La Cañada Flintridge and the Lincoln Heights neighbourhood of Los Angeles.

 Live performances

-On 8 February 2013 she performed the song on The Graham Norton Show.
+On 8 February 2013, Mvula performed the song on The Graham Norton Show.

 Critical reception

 John Robinson of The Guardian gave the song a positive review stating:

 "Laura Mvula has a voice like the Queen has a house: classy, and so big she doesn't need to use all of it at once.
 This very good debut single is duly a masterclass of restraint [...] the minimal, chiming repetitions of the production and Mvula's understated Nina Simone delivery are as much the key to the song's success as the eventual gospel explosion of the chorus."

 Heat gave the song four stars out of five, calling it a "soulful tune".